Meadows Center for Water and the Environment: Environmental center

 The site was acquired by Texas State University-San Marcos in 1994.
 Soon after, the demolition of Aquarena Springs' facilities commenced, finally concluding with the Submarine Theater and Sky Spiral in 2012.

 The new Meadows Center was created with an emphasis on habitat reclamation and environmental goals, adding a Wetlands Boardwalk in a shallow area of Spring Lake.
 The boardwalk, made of recycled plastic lumber, floats on the water and circles a marshy area that showcases the flora and fauna of a wetland ecosystem.

 Research

 The main aim of the center is research.

 The MCWE participates in underwater archaeology.
-It searches for Henry Morgan’s lost fleet while exploring caves in Mexico, Spring Lake, and shipwrecks.
+It led the search for Henry Morgan's lost fleet, and played a role in rediscovering the Satisfaction in 2011. while exploring caves in Mexico, Spring Lake, and shipwrecks.

 The center uses unmanned aircraft (Unmanned Autonomous Vehicle) to capture photos and gather information for projects related to fisheries, wildlife, and watershed management and restoration.

 International watershed studies

-The Meadows Center is dedicated to the sustainable management of the world’s freshwater resources.
+The Meadows Center is dedicated to the sustainable management of the world's freshwater resources.